davidkreitmeir/academic-kickstart/content/project/returns-to-repression/index.md

 slides: ""
 ---

-Civil society is seen a key ingredient to political and economic development.
-Our study explores the consequences of suppressing civil society.
-We do so by analyzing market responses to a severe form of repression: the extra-judicial assassinations of activists in resource-rich economies.
-We conduct an event study using hundreds of rare, hand-coded records of activist assassinations—including the names of implicated companies.
-We implement our unique, large-scale asset price study, by creating firm-level measures of "exposure" to violence and comparing the cumulative abnormal returns (CARs) across firms differentially exposed to events.
-By analyzing outcomes before and after violence, we answer two questions: 1) Examining asset price movements prior to killings, we test for whether markets reveal prior knowledge of violence.
-2) Our main analysis then explores asset price movements after assassinations to investigate investor responses to violence.
-We find extrajudicial killings lead to highly significant negative abnormal returns for companies associated with violence.
-These effects are also highly persistent.
-Next, using the rich global reach of our study, we explore how market reactions vary by measures of institutional quality.
-We show the extent to which firms face repercussions from violence is significantly related to the quality of state institutions.
-Thus, our findings indicate that markets punish firms most likely to benefit from the suppression of civil society, though less so under weak states.
+Civil society and free media are key constraints to corporate misconduct.
+Our study explores the stock market's reaction to attempts to suppress civil activism in the global natural resource sector.
+We collect new data on hundreds of extra-judicial assassinations of environmental activists of the past 20 years—and the publicly traded mining companies associated with these events.
+Applying event study methodology, we show that the extra-judicial killing of activists leads to significant negative abnormal returns for mining companies tied to violence.
+For these companies, the median loss in market capitalisation is over 100 million USD, ten days following the event.
+We show that media coverage plays an important role in these effects: negative returns are stronger during periods of low media pressure versus when assassinations coincide with newsworthy events.
+We further show that the negative impacts of assassinations are not driven by other forms of civil unrest.
+Finally, we find tentative evidence that the occurrence of assassinations is positively related to the royalties paid by firms to domestic governments.